google/codeworld/web/help/GuideUnit1.md

 of".
 To describe the border itself, two more functions -- **`circle`** and **`rectangle`** -- are useful.

-An **operator**, as you will see later, allows you to perform an operation.
-In this case, combine two things together.

 Here's a name tag with a border:

 ~~~~~ . clickable